In character design, there is the crucial question:

 - Later, Meenah is seen with two braid-thin tails that touch the floor behind her.

 - In Drowtales, Agneya'mukhi Balvhakara has the bangs and sides of a Hime Cut, but this trope in back.
 (Seen here in the last panel on the right)

 - Attempted with varying degrees of success and failure by mullets.
 Rarely do they reach Rapunzel Hair length with the long parts, rarely is the long hair badass, and rarely do mulleteers go for the all around short with a single long ponytail—but there are some occurrences.

-- This is a rare successful male example.
+- A rare successful real-life example.

 - Rat Tail and Duck Tail are also Real Life examples of attempts at this style.